 More obstacles between the router and your devices mean a lot of the radio waves get absorbed, especially the 5 GHz and 6 GHz signals.
 If you can place a mesh router in each room that’s a great way to boost WiFi signal and speed in your house.

-Direct line of sight between router and your wireless device will yield the best results.
+A direct line of sight between the router and your wireless device will yield the best results.